sirix777/money/docs/FullCryptoCurrencyList.md

 ## Special Naming Conventions

-### _CRYPTO Suffix
+### Previous _CRYPTO Suffix
-When a cryptocurrency code conflicts with an existing fiat currency code, the suffix `_CRYPTO` is appended to differentiate it.
-For example:
+Previously, when a cryptocurrency code conflicted with an existing fiat currency code, the suffix `_CRYPTO` was appended to differentiate it.
+However, in the current implementation, these codes have been simplified:
-- `MNT_CRYPTO` - The cryptocurrency version of MNT (to distinguish from Mongolian Tugrik)
-- `SOS_CRYPTO` - The cryptocurrency version of SOS (to distinguish from Somali Shilling)
-- `ERN_CRYPTO` - The cryptocurrency version of ERN (to distinguish from Eritrean Nakfa)
+- `MNT` - Mantle (previously MNT_CRYPTO)
+- `ERN` - Ethernity Chain (previously ERN_CRYPTO)

 ### Numeric Prefix Handling
 For cryptocurrency codes that begin with numbers (like `1INCH`), the enum case name uses a descriptive word format instead of the number for PHP compatibility: